morningspace/kubemacro/docs/introduction.md

 By using a macro, you can run it as a single unit of work as many times as you want.
 This allows you to work with your Kubernetes cluster more efficiently and less error prone.

-Now that you have learned what KubeMacro is, you may be interested in how to install and run it by reading [Getting Started](getting-started.md).
+Now that you have learned what KubeMacro is, you may be interested in how to install and run it by reading [Installation](installation.md).